MarcoSi1214/marcosi1214.github.io/htb/safe.md

 Great, something to target.
 It's running on port `1337`, and can be downloaded at `10.10.10.147/myapp`. `file myapp` shows it's a 64bit `ELF` executable.
 The app will first run `/usr/bin/uptime`, and then print `What do you want me to echo back?`.
 It then waits for user input, uses `gets()` *\*cough*\* **insecure** *\*cough\** to get the user input, prints it to screen, then exits.

-Running `echo $(perl -e 'print "A"x150')` gives us a lovely little `Segmentation fault` :).
-Further testing reveals that it will overwrite rip, and crash, with more than 120 characters.
+Running `echo $(perl -e 'print "A"x150') | ./myapp` gives us a lovely little `Segmentation fault` :).
+Further testing reveals that it will overwrite rbp, and crash, with more than 120 characters.
 Great, all we need is to throw in some `/bin/sh` shellcode and boom, shell... well, no. Unfortunately the binary has the `NX` bit set, meaning we're limited to ROP gadgets to do our bidding.

 Analyzing the disassembly reveals a function called `test`, which is never called:
 ```x86asm